Oestoidea/Adafruit_Python_SSD1306/README.md

 1. Raspberry Pi 3 (OS Raspbian Jessie Lite)
 2. OLED 0.96" 128×64 I2C or SPI SSD1306
 3. Acrylic clear case for Raspberry Pi 2 or 3
-4. 5V and 2A power supply
+4. 5V and max 2A power supply (the actual consumption of electricity system  up to 0.5A)

 ![RPi_oleds_photo](./pics/RPi_oleds_ssd1306.png)